lukas-sparnauskas/evalAIRR/README.md

 # evalAIRR

-A tool that allows comparison of real and simulated datasets by providing different statistical indicators and dataset visualizations in one report.
+A tool that allows comparison of real and simulated AIRR datasets by providing different statistical indicators and dataset visualizations in one report.

 ## Installation